2 MATERIAL ACCOUNTING POLICIES

 Traded goods:

-Cost includes purchase price, (excluding those subsequently recoverable by the enterprise from the concerned revenue authorities),freight inwards and other expenditure incurred in bringing such inventories to their present location and condition.
+Cost includes purchase price, (excluding those subsequently recoverable by the enterprise from the concerned revenue authorities), freight inwards and other expenditure incurred in bringing such inventories to their present location and condition.

 Provision for inventory:

-Provision of obsolescence on inventories is considered on the basis of management’s estimate based on demand and market of the inventories.
+Provision of obsolescence on inventories is considered on the basis of management's estimate based on demand and market value of the inventories.

-2.4 Property, Plant Et Equipment
+2.5 Property, Plant & Equipment

 Property, plant and equipment are stated at cost, less accumulated depreciation and impairment, if any.
 Cost includes expenditures directly attributable to the acquisition of the asset.
 Costs directly attributable to acquisition are capitalized until the property, plant and equipment are ready for use, as intended by management.